Why Hire People with Disabilities?

 Incentives

-Tax incentives for hiring people with disabilities.
-Tax incentives are available to eligible small businesses to hire individuals with disabilities and removing architectural barriers.
+Tax incentives for hiring people with disabilities are available to eligible small businesses to hire individuals with disabilities and removing architectural barriers.
 Call the Work Opportunity Tax Credit (WOTC) Program at 617-626-5353 to learn how to qualify for and receive tax credits–or visit the Equal Employment Opportunity Commission’s website, where you will find basic information for small employers about EEOC-enforced laws and processes.

 Veteran-Specific Incentives: